2-Guys-1-Code/2guys1code/src/poker_pkg/README.md

 Round
-    goes to wining / tying hand is determined players place bets or check or fold in squential order until Bet
+    goes to winning / tying hand is determined players place bets or check or fold in squential order until Bet
 Pot